 We first review your application against the eligibility criteria.
 If eligible, we will then assess it against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.

-We refer eligible batched applications to an assessment panel comprised of representatives from the Department of Industry, Science, Energy and Resources and the Department of Defence.
-The panel may also seek additional advice from independent technical experts.
+We refer eligible batched applications to an assessment panel comprised of representatives from the Department of Industry, Science and Resources and the Department of Defence.